Symone95/decoratorutilities/docs/rst_templates/Decorators/cached_decorator.rst

 ****************

-Decorate your own function with **@cached** decorator to save return in cache and use it for next time
+Decorate your own function with **@cached** decorator to save return value in cache and reuse it for next time

 .. code-block:: python
    :linenos: